cocoychris/andrash-portfolio/frontend/public/pages/indie_game_development.md

 Eventually, OOP became my preferred approach, and I have been coding in the OOP style ever since.

 ## Flash Game Projects
-By the time I entered college, I had already acquired a significant level of skills, enabling me to create almost any type of Flash game I wanted to build, given enough time.
+By the time I entered college (2008), I had already acquired a significant level of skills, enabling me to create almost any type of Flash game I wanted to build, given enough time.

 That's when I started making games for friends and offering them for free play.

-Here are the most notable ones that I'd like to share with you:
+Here are the most notable games that I created during that time:

 - [拯救婚禮大作戰 (The Wedding Protector)](#-the-wedding-protector)
     - I created this game as a gift for my friend to celebrate her wedding.
 In the game, you play as the protector, tasked with preventing the bride or groom from being kidnapped by evil aliens.